DafetiteOgaga/custom_commands/fixes.md

 ## Fixes
+   - Added checks to mongoOp command to check if mongodb is installed before proceeding with its operations
    - fixed all commands to be gitbash compartible
    - fixed updateResumeCV command to automatically update concerned repos locally after execution.
    - Added support for ignoring node_modules using gitignore command for Expo (React Native) Apps.